Dash-Dev-EE/DIP-draft/dip.md

 	sig msg pubKey OP_CHECKDATASIG → out

 If the stack is well formed, then `OP_CHECKDATASIG` pops the top three elements [`sig`, `msg`, `pubKey`] from the stack and pushes true onto the stack if `sig` is valid with respect to the raw single-SHA256 hash of `msg` and `pubKey` using the secp256k1 elliptic curve.
 Otherwise, it pops three elements and pushes false onto the stack in the case that `sig` is the empty string and fails in all other cases.

-The operator must fail if:
-* Stack is not well formed.
-To be well formed, the stack must contain at least three elements [`sig`, `msg`, `pubKey`] in this order where `pubKey` is the top element and
-  * `pubKey` must be a validly encoded public key
-  * `msg` can be any string
-  * `sig` must follow the strict DER encoding and the S-value of `sig` must be at most the curve order divided by 2.

 References:
 * [Detailed specification in Bitcoin Cash](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/op_checkdatasig.md#op_checkdatasig-specification)